Swiss Trading Company Incorporation & Tax regulations

-The Taxation of Swiss Trading Companies
+The Advantages of Using Swiss Trading Companies

-In order to prevent the emigration of companies, the canton of Zug has therefore reduced the effective income tax rate across all levels (federal, cantonal and municipal) to 11.91%.
+In order to prevent the emigration of Swiss trading companies, the canton of Zug has reduced the effective income tax rate across all levels (federal, cantonal and municipal) to 11.91%.
 The ordinary capital tax rate remains at 0.0717%, whereby taxable equity is now only included in the calculation at 2% if it relates to group receivables or qualifying participations or patents.